devrnt/school-native-apps-2/README.md

 * Company owner: username = ouahabyanis, password = yanisyanis
 * Admin: username = devrientjonas, password = jonasjonas

+#### How to run?
+We have one solution for the UWP Application and one for the REST-API backend.
+Run both solutions in Visual Studio (2 seperate windows).

 ## Development
 #### Icons
 https://docs.microsoft.com/en-us/windows/uwp/design/style/segoe-ui-symbol-font